datalad-handbook/book/docs/basics/101-140-filesystem.rst

    $ git reset --hard HEAD~1
    $ ls

+In other words, with an :command:`rm` and subsequent :command:`datalad save`, the symlink is removed, but the content is retained in the history.

+Removing annexed content entirely
+"""""""""""""""""""""""""""""""""

 A different command to remove file content entirely and irreversibly from a repository is the :command:`datalad drop` command (:manpage:`datalad-drop` manual).
-This command will drop file content or directory content from a dataset.
+One usecase for this is to make a repository more lean.
+Think about a situation in which a very large result file is computed by default in some analysis, but isn't relevant for any project, and one may want to remove it.

 If an entire dataset is specified, all file content in sub-*directories* is dropped automatically, but for content in sub-*datasets* to be dropped, the ``-r/--recursive`` flag has to be included.

+The command will drop file content or directory content from a dataset, but will retain a symlink for this file.
 By default, DataLad will not drop any content that does not have at least one verified remote copy that the content could be retrieved from again.
 It is possible to drop the downloaded image, because thanks to